davidbalbert/roughcut/README.md

 ### Regular expression caveats

-Roughcut also supports Ruby regular expression literals, but with a small caveat.
+While Roughcut does support Ruby regular expression literals, it has a small caveat.
 Because `/` is a valid function name, Roughcut cannot support standard regular expression literals with leading whitespace.
 To illustrate the problem, consider how would you interpret `(match / foo / " foo ")`.
-At first glance it looks like match is taking two arguments, the regexp `/ foo /` and the string `" foo "`, but in reality, match is taking four arguments, `/`, `foo`, `/`, and `" foo "`.
+At first glance it looks like match is taking two arguments: the regexp `/ foo /` and the string `" foo "`, but in reality, match is taking four arguments: `/`, `foo`, `/`, and `" foo "`.
 To get around this problem, Roughcut also supports Ruby's alternative regexp literal syntax: `%r{}`.
 You can use this to write a regexp with leading whitespace:

 ```lisp
 roughcut> %r{ foo }